MikaelMayer/hyde-build-tool/README.md

 * `hyde` performs once the forward pipeline computation and writes the output files.
 * `hyde --backward` performs once the forward pipeline computation, compare with the existing outputs, and writes the *input* files.
   It might ask a question if it finds ambiguity.
   To auto-resolve ambiguities, just add the "--autosync" option.
 * `hyde --watch` watches the inputs and the outputs, propagating one to the other.
+  To auto-resolve ambiguities, just add the "--autosync" option.
 * `hyde --watch --forward` watches the inputs and updates the outputs only.
 * `hyde resolve` or `hyde resolve _`computes the pipeline and displays the top-level list of tasks.
 * `hyde resolve module` or `hyde resolve module._` displays all the tasks that are under `module`